 Step 1.
 Import media files to the program

 Click "File" > "Import Media" or direct drag your media files to the program.
-Then place your green screen video to the PIP track of the timeline, and the background video or image on the Video track.
+Then place your green screen video to the PIP track of the timeline (second track), and the background video or image on the Video track (first track).
 After that, you can adjust the show up time by moving them on the timeline.

 Step 2.
 Use the green screen tool